JahidIqbal/cow-hut-backend/README.md

 # cow-hut-backend-project
-<p>This is a fully backend project built with Node.js.
+<p>A Node.js Backend Application with JWT Authentication, Role-Based Access Control, and APIs for Managing Users, Cows, and Orders.
 You can test the API using Postman.</p>

 # live link
 https://cow-hut-backend-project.vercel.app/